It's called Interoperable Element's scrollLeft and scrollTop in non-default writing modes.

 If the lines of text are vertical and flowing from right to left

-property set to vertical-rl
+(CSS writing-mode property set to vertical-rl)

 then the start of the content is now the top right corner.
 Continuing